tuftsdatalab/tuftsWorkshops/docs/2023_workshops/trajectoryAnalysis/03_pseudotime_and_differential_expression.md

     ```
     [1] 3964    7
     ```

+You'll note that we only have 3964 genes!

 ```{r view our filtered results data frame}
 # view our results data frame to and sort genes by q-value for